yg-prvn/Spring-boot-practices/README.md

 # Spring-boot-project-practices
 Spring Boot Practices --traininng

-Project Title: Spring Boot REST API Practice
+Project Title: Spring Boot Basics Practice

 Description:
 This project is a beginner-friendly Spring Boot application designed to demonstrate the development of RESTful APIs.
 The application showcases the use of various annotations such as @SpringBootApplication, @RestController, @RequestMapping, and @GetMapping to build a lightweight web server capable of handling HTTP requests.